huaweicloud/generator-cloudide-plugin/README.md

     /**
      * Entry of your plugin frontend
-     * In this function your can call function exposed by frontend */ run(): void {
+     * In this function your can call function exposed by backend */ run(): void {
         this.plugin.call('your_backend_function_identifier', 'world');